Man Utd vs PSG injury news: Edinson Cavani to miss Champions League clash | Goal.com

 "Normally, my opinion is definitely clear: for a game against Manchester United, for a game against Liverpool or even against Red Star Belgrade, you need your key players with confidence, experience, quality, who are used to playing that kind of game, are used to playing big games full of pressure, who are used to managing the pressure."

-Thomas Meunier is also set to miss the midweek game after it was confirmed he suffered a concussion during the game against Bordeaux and will need to be assessed again next week.
+Meunier is also set to miss the midweek clash after it was confirmed he suffered a concussion during the game against Bordeaux and will need to be assessed again next week.